 Anyone who knows me will tell you that I’m mentally strong and resilient person, but this experience has certainly tested me to my limits.
 At times, my temper has been short, and I’ve reacted to things I wouldn’t normally react to.
 I’ve felt anger and frustration over the misdiagnosis, but I try not to be bitter or to focus too much on the negatives.
 The last set of MRI scan images I had back in November looked good, with no signs of tumour recurrence.

 Unfortunately, I had a setback on 19 December, as I suffered another seizure.
 It was my birthday the day before and I hadn’t had an alcoholic drink since July.
 I had two-and-a-half glasses of wine to celebrate my 51st birthday and felt fine.
 The next day, however, I had a seizure in the hallway at home.
 I’d been upstairs in the bedroom when it started, so I made my way downstairs to make sure I wasn’t on my own.
 The dogs saw me and started barking, which alerted my stepdaughter, and she called Eileen.
 Eileen rang for an ambulance, and I ended up at Halifax Hospital.
 They did some tests, and all the results came back OK but I’ve avoided alcohol ever since, as I’ve realised it can lower the threshold for seizures.

 I suffered another seizure on 24 January 2021, just as I was about to take the dogs for a walk.
 This time it was worse, and I blacked out for ten minutes.
 These seizures happened at the point of being weaned off my prednisolone steroids, for my liver issues, which seems like more than just a coincidence.
-One of the most frustrating things about having a seizure, is that it delays the process of getting my driving licence back.
+One of the most frustrating things about having the seizure, was that it delayed the process of getting my driving licence back.
 I then had three further seizures in August, November, and December 2021.